How to create sprite sheets for UnrealEngine Paper2D

-Download TexturePacker, it is available for MacOS, Windows and Linux.
-You can test it within a 7 days trial period before purchasing a license:
+Download TexturePacker, it is available for macOS, Windows and Linux.
+You can test it within a 7-day trial period before purchasing a license:

 TexturePacker sprite sheet imported in Unreal Paper2D